jakobZellmann/SSP_GI_2024/README.md

 # SSP_GI_2024
-This repo summarizes data and code to reproduce the SSP_GI_2024 projects.
+This repo summarizes data and code to reproduce the SSP_GI_2024 projections.